Man found not responsible for Times Square vehicle rampage | Entertainment

 The trial, which began early last month, featured testimony from victims who suffered severe injuries from what prosecutors labelled “a horrific, depraved act”.

-On the defense side, family members testified how Rojas descended into paranoia after he was kicked out of the Navy in 2014.
+On the defence side, family members testified how Rojas descended into paranoia after he was kicked out of the Navy in 2014.

 That Rojas was behind the wheel of the car was never in doubt.
 Multiple security videos showed him emerging from the vehicle after it crashed.
 That put the focus of the case on his mental state.